vaaski/telegram-ytdl/readme.md

 [![Telegram Bot](https://img.shields.io/badge/TELEGRAM-BOT-%2330A3E6?style=for-the-badge&logo=telegram)](https://t.me/vYTDL_bot)
 ![GitHub top language](https://img.shields.io/github/languages/top/vaaski/telegram-ytdl?style=for-the-badge)

----
+## synopsis

 I was never satisfied with any YouTube downloader solution, because they either required chasing some website that was either bloated with ads, painfully slow, taken down the next day or all of those combined.
 Using [youtube-dl](https://github.com/ytdl-org/youtube-dl) in the command line was my go-to, but doesn't really work great on mobile.

-#### So I made this bot, to have the videos right where I'd send them anyway, fast and effortless.
+**So I made this bot, to have the videos right on the platform where I'd send them anyway, fast and effortless.**

 It uses [ytdl-core](https://github.com/fent/node-ytdl-core) under the hood to get the stream URL of YouTube videos, because from my testing it proved substantially faster then [youtube-dl](https://github.com/ytdl-org/youtube-dl).